jskopek/Jabba/README.md

 Jabba
 =====

-jQuery tabs with carousel animations
+jQuery tabs with (optional) carousel animations.
+It differs from traditional Tab libraries by relegating all DOM structure creation to Javascript.
+Perfect for Backbone-heavy projects!

 Usage
 -----